-The Santa Barbara Channel is home to 150 species found nowhere else in the world!
+The Santa Barbara Channel is home to 150 species found nowhere else!
 However, there are also well-known species, such as blue whales, dolphins, elephant seals, and orcas.

 Island Packers is the only approved charter service out of Ventura Harbor Village.
 They offer wildlife cruises, charters to the largest sea cave ever known, and individual cruises to each island.

-Seeing these undisturbed islands is an absolute must as it’s undoubtedly one of the best things to do in Ventura, California!
-Before you head out to the islands, stop by the Lagomarsino Visitor Center to learn more about each of the islands!
+Seeing these undisturbed islands is an absolute must, as it’s undoubtedly one of the best things to do in Ventura, California!
+Before you head out to the islands, stop by the Lagomarsino Visitor Center to learn more about each island!

 4. Ventura Botanical Gardens